 It’s been 11 days since I dropped off my firstborn at college, 2,458 miles away.
-As I was lacing my shoes to go for my run this morning, the tears started again.
-I should have just removed my shoes and returned to bed, but what would happen after that?
+The tears started again as I was lacing my shoes for my run this morning.
+I should have removed my shoes and returned to bed, but what would happen afterward?
 I’d cry and fall back asleep, and then what?
-I’d already gotten 9 hours of sleep the night before, the night before that, and the night before that — more sleep than I’ve had in at least twenty years — the first time in years that no amount of sleep is the right answer.
+I’d already gotten 9 hours of sleep the night before, the night before that, and the night before that — more sleep than I’ve had in at least twenty years — the first time in years that no amount of sleep is the correct answer.

-If I didn’t step out the door for my run, I knew I’d spiral down a path from which it may take months or years to come back.
+If I didn’t step out the door for my run, I knew I’d spiral down a path from which it may take months or years to return.

 My reaction to my son leaving for college was unexpected

 This is unexpected.
-I knew that dropping him off at college would be hard, but I don’t think my tears are about that.
-Sure, I miss him — my sweet sensitive boy who has proven to me how incredibly rewarding a mother-son relationship can be — how it can rival and beat the most intimate mother-daughter one.
+I knew dropping him off at college would be challenging, but I don’t think my tears are about that.
+I miss him — my sweet, sensitive boy who has proven how incredibly rewarding a mother-son relationship can be — how it can rival and beat the most intimate mother-daughter one.
 Even at the age of seventeen, on the very rare occasion that I’d decide to attempt a weekend nap, he’d find me.
 “Mom, why are you lying down?”
 He’d climb on my bed beside me.

 This is, after all, what I wanted.

 Over the last couple of months, as his departure was approaching, I’ve had a slew of strange symptoms.
 I randomly got dizzy and had to sit down.
 I’ve had my first migraine, followed by intermittent headaches.
-My eyes have been dry, my tailbone has been hurting, my left hand goes numb, and my right hip aches.
-Despite exercising six days a week, as I have been for years now, I’ve been feeling progressively weaker.
+My eyes have been dry; my tailbone has been hurting; my left hand goes numb, and my right hip aches.
+Despite exercising six days a week, as I have been for years, I’ve been feeling progressively weaker.

-I was in a yoga class a week ago and had been holding plank for a mere ten seconds when my arms started shaking.
+A week ago, I was in a yoga class and held a plank for ten seconds when my arms started shaking.
 How could that be?
-Not that long ago I was at a retreat doing three intense yoga sessions a day.
+Not long ago, I was at a retreat doing three intense yoga sessions daily.
 A few months ago, I ran my 4th marathon.
 This morning, it took everything to get through five painful miles.

-The fatigue has been overwhelming, the tears come out of nowhere.
-The only other brief time in my life that I was this overwhelmed was when I was in medical school.
-I had tried to set the video recorder to tape some show on TV and couldn’t figure it out, and I sat down and bawled.
+The fatigue has been overwhelming; the tears come out of nowhere.
+The only other brief time in my life that I was this overwhelmed was in medical school.
+I had tried to set the video recorder to tape some shows on TV and couldn’t figure it out, and I sat down and bawled.
 I got help.
 Since then, I haven’t been overwhelmed by the mundane.

-“I think there is something wrong with me,” I insist to my husband.
-“Maybe I have some rheumatologic disease, maybe I’m coming down with MS or some other neurologic disorder.
+“I think something is wrong with me,” I insist to my husband.
+“Maybe I have some rheumatologic disease; maybe I’m coming down with MS or some other neurologic disorder.
 Something isn’t right.
 Maybe all these various symptoms are somehow related and cause my unexplainable sadness.”

 My husband agrees I should see my doctor but suspects it’s all about our son.
 I’m a pediatrician going through a list of adult differential diagnoses to see which one may fit; I finally called and made an appointment with my internist to stop my self-diagnosis and have her rule everything out.

-Maybe all my symptoms are depression related, even if that doesn’t seem to fit in my mind.
+Maybe all my symptoms are depression related, even if that doesn’t fit my mind.
 I went through a lot in the last two years, but our whole family did.
-My middle child came out as transgender, turning my life upside down, my husband had two back surgeries and had to take some time off from work.
+My middle child came out as transgender, turning my life upside down; my husband had two back surgeries and had to take some time off from work.

 My youngest daughter was hospitalized for two weeks — she is fine.
-I tell my husband that it seems strange that I would be able to handle all that, but not our oldest leaving home.
+I tell my husband it seems strange that I could handle all that, but not our oldest leaving home.
 That’s why I’m resorting to self-diagnosis of some other condition.

 But maybe my husband is right.
 Maybe my son’s leaving has tipped me over the edge after two years of being in constant survival mode.
 A few nights ago, I dreamt of yelling at him about leaving food out of the fridge overnight.
 He was standing on the stairs, his eyes bloodshot.

-On my run today, I turned around at a mile and a half so I could go home.
+On my run today, I turned around at a mile and a half to go home.
 Within a few blocks of our house, I told myself, you can’t stop at three miles.
 You have to run at least five.
 Five miles is the arbitrary number of miles I set as a goal for myself eight years ago when I started running to save myself.
-I was drowning in motherhood, I had lost myself.
+I was drowning in motherhood; I had lost myself.
 Running was the life preserver that helped me find myself.
 If I didn’t run five today, it would be the first step to losing myself again.

 I started running away from my house again.
-Within half a mile, I noticed a heavy set elderly lady who had fallen.
-A young girl was helping her get up and by the time I reached them, the elderly lady was standing upright.
+Within half a mile, I noticed a heavy-set elderly lady who had fallen.
+A young girl was helping her get up, and by the time I reached them, the elderly lady was standing upright.
 The young girl was asking her if she needed to be walked home.
 See, I told myself, look at this sweet young girl helping this woman.
 Armon would do the same — that’s the kind of son you’ve raised and sent into this world.
-There is no reason to be sad when there is so much beauty in the world.
+There is no reason to be sad when there is so much beauty.